 There are countless tour agencies in the town offering El Nido Island Hopping Tours and it can be very overwhelming trying to find the right company at the right price.

-I personally booked Tour A El Nido online in advance with Klook and it couldn’t have been easier!
+I personally booked Tour A El Nido online in advance with Viator and it couldn’t have been easier!

 WHAT TO EXPECT ON TOUR A EL NIDO

-El Nido Tour A begins at the meeting point on the beach in El Nido Bay to sign in to the registrar and meet the other travelers joining in on the adventure!
-The tour starts at around 9am and returns again between 4pm – 5pm.
+El Nido Tour A begins at the meeting point on the beach in El Nido Bay to sign in to the registrar and meet the other travelers joining in on the adventure.

-Before jumping on the boat, there are many beach vendors selling waterproof phone cases, dry bags, reef booties and all other sorts of products that you may be interested in purchasing.
+Before jumping on the boat, there are many beach vendors selling waterproof phone cases, dry bags, reef booties, and other products that you may be interested in purchasing.
 Prices vary so put your bartering skills to the test.

 SEVEN COMMANDOS BEACH

-The first stop on Tour A El Nido is Seven Commandos Beach and what a place to begin.
-As our boat was pulling into the cove, I couldn’t believe the epic landscape in front of my eyes!
+The first stop on the tour is Seven Commandos Beach and what a place to begin.
+As our boat was pulling into the cove, I couldn’t believe the epic landscape in front of my eyes.

 We spent around 45 minutes on 7 Commando Beach, soaking up the sun and taking several dips in the ocean to cool off.